-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2020

-OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from

-000-54987 (Commission File Number)

-Strategic Environmental & Energy Resources, Inc.

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation) 02-0565834 (IRS Employer Identification Number)

-Emerging growth company []

-370 Interlocken Blvd, Suite 680, Broomfield, CO 80021 (Address of principal executive offices including zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Exchange Act:

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []

-Indicate by check mark whether the registrant has submitted electronically every Interactive Date File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "small reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer []

-Non-accelerated filer []

-Smaller reporting company [X]

-Accelerated filer []

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. []

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]

-As of August 14, 2020, the Registrant had 63,463,575 shares outstanding of its \$.001 par value common stock.
+[X] QUARTERLY REPORT PURSUAN TTO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2020 OR [] TRANSITION REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the transition period from 000-54987 (Commission File Number) Strateg gic Environmental & Energ (Exact name of registrant as specified in i Nevada 02-0565834 (State or other jurisdic of incorporation) (IRS Employer Identification Number) 370 Interlocken Blvd, Suite 680, Broomfiel (Address of principal executive offices include 303-277-1625 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the e Exchange Act: Title of each class N/A Trading Symbol(s) N/A Name of each exchange on which registered N/A or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 subject to such filing requirements for the past 90 days.
+Yes [X] No [] File required to be submitted pursuant to Rule 405 of Regulation S-T was required to submit and post such files).
+Yes $[X]$ No $[\]$ accelerated filer, a smaller reporting company or an emerging growth and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer [] Accelerated filer [] Emerging growth company [] Non-accelerated filer [] Smaller reporting company [X] If an emerging growth company, indicate by check accounting standards provided pursuant to Section 1 ended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a sh nell company (as defined in Rule 12b-2 of the Excha nge Act).
+Yes [] No [X] As of November 23, 2020, the Registrant had 64,498 3,575 shares outstanding of its \$.001 par value comm non stock.